Chris Lulham

-Early career
+Racing career

 Lulham began karting in 2010.
 Racing in karts until 2018, Lulham won the 2016 X30 Euro Series in the Junior category and the 2017 Trofeo Delle Industrie in OK, while also coming runner-up to Dexter Patterson in the Karting World Championship that year in OK-Junior.

-After spending most of 2019 in sim-racing, Lulham joined Fortec Motorsport for a one-off appearance at the Silverstone round of the F4 British Championship.
+After spending most of 2019 in sim racing, Lulham joined Fortec Motorsport for a one-off appearance at the Silverstone round of the F4 British Championship.
 After finishing 11th on debut, Lulham took his first points in race two by finishing seventh, and capped off the weekend with a fifth-place finish in race three.